Equity in Athletics Disclosure Act

 Transfer Students.
 When a student transfers from one North Carolina public institution of higher education to another, he or she is required to be treated as a new student by the institution to which he or she is transferring and must be assigned an initial residence classification for tuition purposes.
 The residence classification of a student by one institution is not binding on another institution.
 The North Carolina institutions of higher education will assist each other by supplying residency information and classification records concerning a student to another classifying institution upon request.
 A student or prospective student who wants the University to consider his or her "resident" classification by another North Carolina public higher education institution must include, with his or her application for resident status, copies of all the information that was before the other institution at the time that institution classified the student a resident for tuition purposes.

 Responsibility of Students.
-Any student who is uncertain about the accuracy of his or her current residence classification for tuition purposes is responsible for securing a ruling by completing an application for resident status and filing it with the admissions officer.
+Any student who is uncertain about the accuracy of his or her current residence classification for tuition purposes is responsible for securing a ruling by completing an application for resident status by applicable deadlines and filing it with the admissions officer.
 The student who subsequently becomes eligible for a change in classification, whether from out-of-state to in-state or the reverse, is responsible for immediately informing the Office of Admissions in writing of his or her new status.
 Failure to give complete and correct information regarding residence constitutes grounds for disciplinary action.
+The institution will not assume responsibility for initiating such an inquiry independently.

 Evidence of North Carolina domicile for tuition purposes includes actions that would normally be characteristics and expected of any permanent resident.
 A variety of evidence is considered when evaluating requests for in-state tuition status; however, no single factor or combination of factors may be considered conclusive evidence of domicile.
 Please consult the Manual for illustrative lists of the kinds of information and conduct that may be considered as evidence in determining domicile; including financial dependency and independency.